TIGRIS: An Informed Sampling-based Algorithm for Informative Path Planning: Implementation

 When calculating the information reward over a path, the sensor footprint can be projected onto the surface plane to find all cells within the footprint and the reward for each cell is calculated using (\ref{equ:reward}) and summed.
 This step becomes more complicated when including edges in the reward calculation.
 Discretizing the edge into nodes would have imperfect overlaps due to a non-square sensor footprint, thus not including some of the grid cells in calculating the edge reward.
 To mitigate this issue, large overlaps of the sensor footprints would be needed but would thus lead to a large increase in the computation time for grid cell belief updates.
 Rather than choosing between the tradeoffs, we compute an approximation of the edge reward by finding all cells within the sliding sensor footprint along the edge and find the minimum distance the UAV will be to each of those cells.
 This ensures all cells within the edge are accounted for and each belief value is updated using a measurement when the sensor is closest to that cell.

 The minimum range $r_{min}$ of a point to our sensor is first found by calculating the perpendicular distance $d$ of the point to the edge line.
 Let $z$ be the altitude of the camera sensor above the ground, $k$ be half of the length of the bottom edge of the projected camera footprint on the ground plane, $\Theta_v=VFOV$, and $\Theta_h=HFOV$.
-The distance $L$ from the edge defines where the closest a point will be to the sensor transition from being on the bottom of the frame to the left or right edge of the image frame and is calculated using (\ref{equ:L}).
+The distance $L$ from the edge defines the distance a point will be to the sensor when it transitions from being on the bottom of the frame to the left or right edge of the image frame and is calculated using (\ref{equ:L}).

 We then calculate $r_{min}$ using (\ref{equ:edge_update}) where $v = z\tan(\theta-\frac{\Theta_v}{2})$ and $\Delta v = \frac{d-L}{\tan(\theta)}$.
 The resulting $r_{min}$ is used to for each cell belief update and reward calculation of cells that are being passed over.
 For cells at the end of edges or at nodes, euclidean distance is used for the range.
 A visual representation of these calculations is seen in Fig. \ref{fig:sensor_config}.